BlueToad10/Splatoon-3-Catalog-Display/README.md

 M: Rotate multiplier between 1.0x 1.2x, and 1.5x
 N: Get average of results
-P: Toggle between: Using round averages, and using base averages
+P: Toggle between: Using round averages, and using base averages Q+W+E: Remove all rounds except for the last 10

 Turf Rounds Log:
 W L D Buttons 1: add Win, Lose, or Disconnect at top of list